-The research field of Explainable Artificial Intelligence provides approaches to automate the generation of explanations for decisions made by Artificial Intelligence (AI).
-In order to be able to design and use explanations effectively, it is essential to understand how explanations affect the users' interaction with AI.
-In the German-Israeli project "Guess The City / explAIn - lehAsbIr", we are investigating what roles explanations of modern XAI methods can play in the context of AI-supported learning - "Lehasbir" means "explain" in Hebrew.
+The research field Explainable Artificial Intelligence (XAI) already provides approaches to generate automated explanations for Artificial Intelligence (AI) decisions.
+In order to be able to design and use explanations effectively, it is essential to find out how explanations affect the interaction of users with AI.
+In the German-Israeli project "Guess The City / explAIn - lehAsbIr", we are investigating what role explanations of modern XAI methods can play in the context of AI-supported learning - "Lehasbir" means "explain" in Hebrew.

-Not many scientific studies have looked at how XAI can support users in learning so far.
-In practice, too, XAI is not yet frequently used in learning contexts, despite its great potential.
-The purpose of this project is to develop a learning app that generates explanations for its users based on the current state of XAI research and to assess its effectiveness.
-Users are presented with a learning game in which they correlate Google Streetview images from four cities in Germany and Israel – Berlin, Hamburg, Tel Aviv and Jerusalem – with the respective city.
-The AI is given the same task.
-Users are shown how the AI arrived at each decision by highlighting the image components that are essential for the correlation (highlighting the "feature relevance").
-The app has a user-friendly interface and can be accessed easily either via smartphone or via a web browser on a computer.
-Users receive a score for their answers which they can use to compare their performance to that of the AI.
+The question of how XAI can support users in learning has hardly been considered scientifically.
+In practice, too, XAI is not yet frequently implemented in learning contexts, despite its great potential.
+In this project, we therefore develop a learning app that generates explanations for its users based on the current state of XAI research and investigate its effectiveness.
+Users are presented with a learning game in which they match Google Streetview images from four cities in Germany and Israel - Berlin, Hamburg, Tel Aviv, and Jerusalem - to the respective city.
+The AI attempts the same task.
+Users are shown how the AI arrived at its decision by highlighting the image components that are essential for the assignment ("feature relevance").
+The app is implemented with a user-friendly interface and can be accessed low-threshold by users either via smartphone or via a web browser on a computer.
+At the end, users will receive a score for their answers by which they can compare their performance with that of the AI.

 Project period: September 2021 - September 2022

-The playful character of our app allows users to easily interact with a real XAI system for image recognition of Google Streetview images.
+The playful nature of our app allows users to interact in a low-threshold way with a real XAI system for image recognition of Google Streetview images.
 The app is a show case for the added value of XAI-based explanations in the context of AI-supported education.
-It thus represents a first important step towards raising the potential of XAI in the field of AI-supported education.
+It thus represents an important first step in leveraging the potential of XAI in the field of AI-enabled education.
 In addition, Guess the City contributes to intercultural exchange between Germany and Israel.
-The app can be used for various German-Israeli projects, e.g. in educational work, but also by anyone who wants to playfully and virtually undertake initial explorations in an unfamiliar country.
+The app can be used for various German-Israeli projects, e.g. in educational work, or also for private individuals who want to playfully and virtually undertake initial explorations in the country that is new to them.